tylercollier-devmtn/rubrics/personal_project.md

 Socket.io enables real-time bidirectional event-based communication.
 It is a great tool to show real-time analytics, instant messengers, push notifications, or do document collaboration.
 Socket.io works very well with and is simple to integrate into ExpressJS.
 The format of sockets in your server is similar to creating endpoints.
 The socket.io docs are not only great they also have a quick tutorial on how to set up a chat application - https://socket.io/get-started/chat/

+Points: To show your ability to use socket.io ,and get the full 20 points, you must create and use at minimum three unique listeners as well as three unique emitters on both the server and client individually (12 total).
+To get 10 points you must create one unique listener as well as one unique emitter on both the server and the client individually (4 total).

 Gotchas:
 * There are many ways to decide who is the recipient of a particular “emit”.
 Be advised that one way may work in a certain situation but may not in another.
 The docs have a great emit cheatsheet that will be valuable along the way.
 * There are two important parts to Socket.io (server and client) and they both come with the ‘socket.io’ npm package.